Title: | Minimalist Async Evaluation Framework for R |

 Dispatcher automatically adjusts to the number of daemons actually connected.
 Hence it is possible to dynamically scale up or down the number of daemons as required, subject to the maximum number initially specified.

-Alternatively, supplying a single TCP URL will listen at a block of URLs
+Alternatively, supplying a single TCP URL will listen at a block of URLs with

-for ‘n’ specified e.g. the host URL
+‘n’ specified e.g. the host URL ‘tcp://10.75.32.70:5555’ with

-contiguous block of ports 5555 through 5560.
+listens to the contiguous block of ports 5555 through 5560.

 Without Dispatcher